Skip to main content

 Probationary Periods

 Probationary periods are permitted in the Czech Republic up to 4 months (8 months for Workers in a managerial position).
-Reason is not needed to terminate an engagement contract during a probationary period.
+Notice is not needed to terminate an engagement contract during a probationary period.
 The employment relationship ends on the day the termination is delivered, unless a later day is specified.
-However, Companies may not terminate the employment relationship during the first 14 calendar days of temporary incapacity for work or quarantine of Worker.
+However, Companies may not terminate the employment relationship during the first 14 calendar days of temporary incapacity for work or quarantine of a Worker.

 Sick Leave